Kies op maat

 Developing a podcast is the last step in the process, using the findings of desk research and interviews.
 To strengthen students' podcast development skills, some workshops are planned.

-VID2SIVENC | Social Inclusion and Diversity
+VID240SI | Social Inclusion and Diversity (6 credits)

 In this study unit students dive deeper into the theory around gender equality, diversity and empowerment and the understanding of the human rights approach.
 Further, students are equipped to recognize patterns and mechanisms of exclusion and marginalization.
 Students are also encouraged to explore and recognize their own values and biases.
-The knowledge and tools acquired are used to conduct a situation analysis and develop a proposal for a selected Commissioner.
+The knowledge and tools acquired are used to conduct a situation analysis and develop a proposal for a selected commissioner.

+Personal Leadership (2 credits).
 Through individual mentor meetings, training and using your PO credits you develop yourself further as a professional.
 You get immersive training in non-violent communication.
 You make a personal development plan and visit exhibitions, companies etc. to build your network and figure out your future pathway.

 Leerdoelen